Amazon FBA for beginners

 How to Sell on Amazon FBA

-In this Amazon FBA guide for beginners, I go through step by step exactly what you need to do in order to find a product to sell, finding a manufacturer, organizing your shipping, and getting your first sales.
+In this FBA guide for beginners, I go through step by step exactly what you need to do in order to find a product to sell, finding a manufacturer, organising your shipping, and getting your first sales.

 So what is Amazon FBA?
 When you purchase products through Amazon, especially when you aren’t buying household name items, then you are probably buying from someone like me.

-Thanks to Amazon FBA, small businesses and entrepreneurs like you and me can start selling products on Amazon marketplace without having to set up delivery networks or storage facilities.
+Thanks to Amazon FBA, small businesses and entrepreneurs like me and you can start selling products on Amazon without having to set up delivery networks or storage facilities.
 Amazon FBA has enabled me to sell my products in the US even though I’m UK based which is amazing when you think about it!

 When you sign up to Amazon FBA, Amazon stores your products for you and ships them to your customers on your behalf.
 They also deal with returns too.
-You simply ship your products in bulk to one of their fulfillment centers and then Amazon takes care of the rest.
+You simply ship your products in bulk to one of their fulfilment centres and then Amazon takes care of the rest.

 Here is a product on Amazon that is sold by Amazon FBA, as you can see it looks the same as any other listing: